-PART VIII-INDEMNITY AND GUARANTEE.
+PART VIII-INDEMNITY AND GUARANTEE

-- 68. Interpretation for Part VIII. - 69.
-Right of indemnity holder when sued. - 70.
-Consideration for guarantee. - 71.
-Liability of guarantor. - 72.
-Revocation of continuing guarantee. - 73.
-Liability of two persons who are primarily liable, not affected by arrangement where one is to be guarantor on default of the other. - 74.
-Discharge of guarantor by variance in terms of contract. - 75.
-Discharge of guarantor by release or discharge of principal debtor. - 76.
-Discharge of guarantor when creditor compounds with, gives time to or agrees not to sue, principal debtor. - 77.
-Guarantor not discharged where agreement is made with third person to give time to principal debtor. - 78.
-Forbearance of creditor to sue does not discharge guarantor. - 79.
-Release of one co- guarantor does not discharge the other. - 80.
-Discharge of guarantor by an act or omission by creditor. - 81.
-Rights of guarantor on payment or performance. - 82.
-Right of guarantor to benefit from securities of creditor. - 83.
-Guarantee obtained by misrepresentation. - 84.
-Guarantee on contract that creditor shall not act until coguarantor joins. - 85.
-Implied promise to indemnify guarantor. - 86.
-Co- guarantors liable to contribute equally. - 87.
-Liability of co- guarantors bound in different sums.
+- 68. Interpretation for Part VIII - 69.
+Right of indemnity holder when sued - 70.
+Consideration for guarantee - 71.
+Liability of guarantor - 72.
+Revocation of continuing guarantee - 73.
+Liability of two persons who are primarily liable, not affected by arrangement where one is to be guarantor on default of the other - 74.
+Discharge of guarantor by variance in terms of contract - 75.
+Discharge of guarantor by release or discharge of principal debtor - 76.
+Discharge of guarantor when creditor compounds with, gives time to or agrees not to sue, principal debtor - 77.
+Guarantor not discharged where agreement is made with third person to give time to principal debtor - 78.
+Forbearance of creditor to sue does not discharge guarantor - 79.
+Release of one co- guarantor does not discharge other - 80.
+Discharge of guarantor by an act or omission by creditor - 81.
+Rights of guarantor on payment or performance - 82.
+Right of guarantor to benefit from securities of creditor - 83.
+Guarantee obtained by misrepresentation - 84.
+Guarantee on contract that creditor shall not act until coguarantor joins - 85.
+Implied promise to indemnify guarantor - 86.
+Co- guarantors liable to contribute equally - 87.
+Liability of co- guarantors bound in different sums

-PART IX-BAILMENT.
+PART IX-BAILMENT

-- 88. Interpretation for Part IX.
+- 88. Interpretation for Part IX

-- 89. Modes of bailment.
+- 89. Modes of bailment

-- 90. Delivery to bailee.
+- 90. Delivery to bailee

-- 91. Duty to disclose fault in bailed goods.
+- 91. Duty to disclose fault in bailed goods

-- 92. Duty of care by a bailee.
+- 92. Duty of care by a bailee

-- 93. Liability of bailee for loss.
+- 93. Liability of bailee for loss

-- 94. Termination of bailment due to act of bailee.
+- 94. Termination of bailment due to act of bailee

-- 95. Unauthorised use of bailed goods.
+- 95. Unauthorised use of bailed goods

-- 96. Mixture of goods of bailee and bailor. - 97.
-Repayment by bailor of necessary expenses. - 98.
-Return of bailed goods. - 99.
-Failure to return goods. - 100.
-Termination of gratuitous bailment. - 101.
-Bailor entitled to increase or profit from bailed goods. - 102.
-Responsibility of bailor to bailee. - 103.
-Bailment by several joint owners. - 104.
-Bailee not responsible on redelivery to bailor without title. - 105.
-Right of third person claiming bailed goods. - 106.
-Right of a finder of goods. - 107.
-Right of finder to sell. - 108.
-Lien of bailee. - 109.
-General lien of bankers, brokers, warehouse keepers, advocates and insurance brokers. - 110.
-Rights of pledgee. - 111.
-Pledgee not to retain goods for debt or promise. - 112.
-Right of pledgee to extraordinary expenses incurred. - 113.
-Right of pledgee where pledgor defaults. - 114.
-Right of pledgor to redeem on default. - 115.
-Pledge by mercantile agent. - 116.
-Pledge where pledgor has limited interest. - 117.
-Suit by bailor or bailee against wrongdoer.
+- 96. Mixture of goods of bailee and bailor

+- 97. Repayment by bailor of necessary expenses

+- 98. Restoration of goods lent gratuitously for a commercial purpose

+- 99. Return of bailed goods

+- 100. Failure to return goods

+- 101. Termination of gratuitous bailment

+- 102. Bailor entitled to increase or profit from bailed goods

+- 103. Responsibility of bailor to bailee

+- 104. Bailment by several joint owners

+- 105. Bailee not responsible on redelivery to bailor without title

+- 106. Right of third person claiming bailed goods

+- 107. Right of a finder of goods

+- 108. Right of finder to sell

+- 109. Lien of bailee

+- 110. General lien of bankers, brokers, warehouse keepers, advocates and insurance brokers.

+- 111. Rights of pledgee

+- 112. Pawnee not to retain goods for debt or promise

+- 113. Right of pledgee to extraordinary expenses incurred

+- 114. Right of pledgee where pledgor defaults

+- 115. Right of pledgor to redeem on default

+- 116. Pledge by mercantile agent

+- 117. Pledge where pledgor has limited interest

+- 118. Suit by bailor or bailee against wrong doer